Dota-Explorer/Dota-Explorer/README.md

 My dream?
 To work at Valve.

 My future?
-To wind down my activities due to starting a second job.
+To wind down my Dota activities due to starting a second job.